 Microsoft Word is an excellent tool for creating all types of documents.
 However, every coin has two sides: the more features an app has, the harder it is to master.
 The same applies to MS Word.
 Some limitations you may face with this software are:

-• Resource consumption: The more complex a document is, the more resources the software will consume on your system.
-More images, tables, and URLs in the document can cause the speed to slow down
+- Resource consumption: The more complex a document is, the more resources the software will consume on your system.
+A large number of images, tables, and URLs in the document can cause the speed to slow down or the program itself to glitch

 💈Bonus: Check out these best word-processor alternatives to Word.